ni/ams-capabilities/README.md

 # Channels

 * Note: The %d in the channel name will be replaced with a number from 1 to X depending on how many channels are created from the for loops.
 For example, the channel name Current.ch%d.AV will be printed as Current.ch1.AV, Current.ch2.V, and so on.
+Also to the channel name the Instance Name of the plugin is automatically added before, so if the Instance Name is "BLS_Instance" the channel name will be "BLS_Instance_Current.ch1.AV".

 * Below is a list of channels created by each LLC.